 That annoying fly that keeps buzzing around your head while you’re trying to type?
 It’s not always a coincidence.
 If you notice more than one fly zooming around the office, it could be the result of an adult fly laying eggs somewhere indoors.
 Flies place their eggs on food sources to give their hatched larvae an immediate food source.
 Their idea of “food” is much grosser than ours, though.
 Flies usually lay their eggs in trash, rotten fruit, spoiled food, and dirty dishes.

 Fruit flies and moth flies are two of the most common flies we see in offices.
 This is because small flies often go unnoticed for long enough to reproduce multiple times.
 Flies generally like water, so they try to stay in areas with excessive moisture.
 They also favor dirty sink drains and cleaning equipment, hence why you might see more flies in the bathrooms and kitchen areas within the office.
-You don’t want these pests walking all over your food after exploring these areas: flies spread dangerous pathogens from the trash they previously lived in!
+You don’t want these office pests walking all over your food after exploring these areas: flies spread dangerous pathogens from the trash they previously lived in!

 Roaches